Garden city movement: Garden suburbs

 Garden suburbs were not part of Howard's plan and were actually a hindrance to garden city planning.
 Raymond Unwin, one of Howard's early collaborators on the Letchworth Garden City project in 1907, became very influential in formalizing the garden city principles in the design of garden suburbs through his work Town Planning in Practice: An Introduction to the Art of Designing Cities and Suburbs (1909).
-The book strongly influenced the Housing, Town Planning, etc. Act 1909, which provided municipalities the power to develop urban plans for new suburban communities.
+The book strongly influenced the Housing, Town Planning, etc. Act 1909, which provided municipalities with the power to develop urban plans for new suburban communities.

 Smaller developments were also inspired by the garden city philosophy and were modified to allow for residential "garden suburbs" without the commercial and industrial components of the garden city.
 They were built on the outskirts of cities, in rural settings.
 Some notable examples being, in London, Hampstead Garden Suburb, the Sutton Garden Suburb in Benhilton, Sutton, Pinner's Pinnerwood conversation area and the Romford Garden Suburb in Gidea Park and, in Liverpool, Wavertree Garden Suburb.
-The Gidea Park estate in particular was built during two main periods of activity, 1911 and 1934.
-Both resulted in some good examples of domestic architecture, by such architects as Wells Coates and Berthold Lubetkin.
-Thanks to such strongly conservative local residents' associations as the Civic Society, both Hampstead and Gidea Park retain much of their original character.
-In Bristol garden suburbs predominated in the interwar period for council housing.
-However, they were felt to have some drawbacks, including a lack of community feeling, higher transport / shopping costs and a lack of access to work.
+The Gidea Park estate, in particular, was built during two main periods of activity, 1911 and 1934.
+Both resulted in some good examples of domestic architecture by such architects as Wells Coates and Berthold Lubetkin.
+Thanks to such strongly conservative residents' associations as the Civic Society, both Hampstead and Gidea Park retain much of their original character.
+In Bristol, garden suburbs predominated in the interwar period for council housing.
+However, they were perceived to have some drawbacks, including a lack of community, higher transport/shopping costs, and limited access to work.

-Bournville Village Trust in Birmingham, UK, is an important residential development which was associated with the growth of 'Cadbury's Factory in a Garden'.
-Here garden city principles are a fundamental part of the Trust's activity.
-There are tight restrictions applying to the properties here such as no stonewall cladding.
+Bournville Village Trust in Birmingham, UK, is an important residential development associated with the growth of 'Cadbury's Factory in a Garden'.
+Here, the Garden City principles are a fundamental part of the Trust's activity.
+There are strict restrictions on the properties here, such as no stone wall cladding.